Destiny's Child: 1997–2000: Breakthrough and lineup changes

+In late 1999, Destiny's Child were to appear on two songs for Columbia Records labelmates: "Thug Love" for rapper 50 Cent's debut album Power of the Dollar, and "Baby Baby Baby" for American basketball player Kobe Bryant's debut rap album Visions.
+Both albums were shelved: 50 Cent would be shot nine times, postponing all promotional activities three days before their collaboration video could be filmed, and Bryant's album did not live up to label expectations.
+Their collaboration with Bryant would later leak alongside the rest of the album in 2021.

-On December 14, 1999, Luckett and Roberson attempted to split with their manager, claiming that he kept a disproportionate share of the group's profits and unfairly favored Knowles and Rowland.
-While they never intended to leave the group, when the video for "Say My Name", the third single from The Writing's on the Wall, surfaced in February 2000, Roberson and Luckett found out that two new members were joining Knowles and Rowland.
-Prior to the video premiere, Knowles announced on TRL that original members Luckett and Roberson had left the group.
+On December 14, 1999, Luckett and Roberson attempted to split with their manager, claiming that he kept a disproportionate share of the group's profits and unfairly favored Beyoncé and Rowland.
+While they never intended to leave the group, when the video for "Say My Name", the third single from The Writing's on the Wall, surfaced in February 2000, Roberson and Luckett found out that two new members were joining Beyoncé and Rowland.
+Prior to the video premiere, Beyoncé announced on TRL that original members Luckett and Roberson had left the group.
 They were replaced by Michelle Williams, a former backup singer to Monica, and Farrah Franklin, an aspiring singer-actress.
 Shortly after her stint with Monica, Williams was introduced to Destiny's Child by a choreographer friend, and was flown to Houston where she stayed with the Knowles family.

-On March 21, 2000, Roberson and Luckett filed a lawsuit against Mathew Knowles and their former bandmates for breach of partnership and fiduciary duties.
-Following the suit, both sides were disparaging towards each other in the media.
+On March 21, 2000, Roberson and Luckett filed a lawsuit against Mathew and their former bandmates for breach of partnership and fiduciary duties.
+Following the suit, Roberson and Luckett were disparaging towards Mathew and their former bandmates in the media.
 Five months after joining, Franklin left the group.
 The remaining members claimed that this was due to missed promotional appearances and concerts.
 According to Williams, Franklin could not handle stress.
 Franklin, however, disclosed that she left because of the negativity surrounding the strife and her inability to assert any control in the decision-making.
 Her departure was seen as less controversial.
-Williams, on the other hand, disclosed that her inclusion in the group resulted in her "battling insecurity": "I was comparing myself to the other members, and the pressure was on me."